ALIRE-HES-SO/llm-sft-workshop/docs/setup.md

 Before you start, make sure you have the following requirements in place.

-* The :material-microsoft-visual-studio-code: **[VS Code Insiders](https://code.visualstudio.com/insiders/)** editor.
+* The :material-microsoft-visual-studio-code: **[VS Code](https://code.visualstudio.com)** editor.
 It provides _improved [remote tunneling](https://code.visualstudio.com/docs/remote/tunnels) support_, making it easier to access `localhost` services from a remote instance.
 However, you are welcome to use any [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) you prefer.
 * An :simple-exoscale: **[Exoscale account](https://www.exoscale.com/)** with access to GPU cloud instances.
 If applicable, use the provided voucher by the organizers of this workshop.
 * Personal :simple-github: **[GitHub](https://github.com)**, :simple-huggingface: **[Hugging Face](https://huggingface.co)** and :simple-weightsandbiases: **[Weights & Biases](https://wandb.ai/)** accounts.
 We will introduce these services in more detail below.

 !!! abstract "What you will prepare in this section"

-    Because [fine-tuning](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)) requires powerful parallel compute power, we will start by setting up a GPU cloud instance on :simple-exoscale: [Exoscale](https://www.exoscale.com/), and configure the :material-microsoft-visual-studio-code: [VS Code Insiders](https://code.visualstudio.com/insiders/) editor to access it remotely.
+    Because [fine-tuning](https://en.wikipedia.org/wiki/Fine-tuning_(deep_learning)) requires powerful parallel compute power, we will start by setting up a GPU cloud instance on :simple-exoscale: [Exoscale](https://www.exoscale.com/), and configure the :material-microsoft-visual-studio-code: [VS Code](https://code.visualstudio.com) editor to access it remotely.

     We will also need to install required libraries, and authenticate to external services to access models, datasets and tools (:simple-huggingface: [Hugging Face](https://huggingface.co)) and to monitor training logs visually (:simple-weightsandbiases: [Weights & Biases](https://wandb.ai/)).

     Once this is done, we will have a fully set up environment ready to start fine-tuning in the next section.

-## Set up a GPU cloud instance with Exoscale
+## Set up a GPU cloud instance with [Exoscale](https://www.exoscale.com/)

 In this workshop, we will use `GPUA5000` instances from the `AT-VIE-2` zone.
 Each instance is equipped with either 1, 2, or 4 [NVIDIA RTX A5000](https://www.nvidia.com/en-us/products/workstations/rtx-a5000/) GPUs (24GB of VRAM) in the `Small`, `Medium`, and `Large` instance types, respectively.